 At restaurant "Sies"

-On the village square ‘t Stee in Watervliet, you will find the former parsonage of pastor Sies.
+On the village square ‘t Stee in Watervliet, you will find the former parsonage of Father Sies.

 Behind the classy facade of the stately building lies a whole world.